New ESA project: remote monitoring of maize crop

 ISOBUS system is more and more widely used in modern agricultural machinery, as it enables communication between tractors and various types of machines.
 To fit in the trend of ISOBUS growing popularity among our clients, we have provided access to application maps compatible with that technology.

-A conference paper at the Living Planet Symposium
+Conference paper at the Living Planet Symposium

 Prof. Włodzimierz Rączkowski (Institute of Archeology, University of Poznań) and Dominik Ruciński (Wasat) took an active part in the Cultural & Natural Heritage session at the Living Planet Symposium 2019 presenting a paper “Cooling down enthusiasm: potential vs. practice in application of EO techniques in archaeological research and heritage management – have lessons been learned?”
 The presentation was followed by a lively discussion on the use of optical and radar satellite remote sensing by archaeologists.
 The paper was based on the experience gained during implementation of research projects funded by the European Space Agency.